-- Oncologists, who care for patients with cancer. - Cardiologists, who care for patients with heart conditions. - Orthopedists, who care for patients with certain bone, joint, or muscle conditions.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-When your PCP thinks that you need specialized treatment, they will request a referral (approval in advance) to see a plan Specialist or certain other providers.
-For some types of referrals, your PCP may need to get approval in advance from our Plan (this is called getting "prior authorization").
+When your PCP thinks that you need specialized treatment, they will request a referral (approval in advance) to see a plan specialist or certain other providers.
+For some types of referrals, your PCP may need to get approval in advance from our plan (this is called getting "prior authorization").
 For more information about which services require prior authorization, see Chapter 4, Section 2.1 of this booklet.

-It is very important to get a referral (approval in advance) from your PCP before you see a plan Specialist or certain other providers (there are a few exceptions, including routine women's health care that we explain later in this section).
-If you don't have a referral (approval in advance) before you get services from a Specialist, you may have to pay for these services yourself.
+It is very important to get a referral (approval in advance) from your PCP before you see a plan specialist or certain other providers (there are a few exceptions, including routine women's health care that we explain later in this section).
+If you don't have a referral (approval in advance) before you get services from a specialist, you may have to pay for these services yourself.

-If the Specialist wants you to come back for more care, check first to be sure that the referral (approval in advance) you got from your PCP for the first visit covers more visits to the Specialist.
+If the specialist wants you to come back for more care, check first to be sure that the referral (approval in advance) you got from your PCP for the first visit covers more visits to the specialist.

-When you choose your PCP, you are also choosing the Hospital and specialty Network associated with your PCP.
+When you choose your PCP, you are also choosing the hospital and specialty network associated with your PCP.

-If there are specific Specialists you want to use, find out whether your PCP sends patients to these Specialists.
-Each Network PCP has certain plan Specialists they use for referrals.
+If there are specific specialists you want to use, find out whether your PCP sends patients to these specialists.
+Each network PCP has certain plan specialists they use for referrals.
 This means that the PCP you select may determine the specialists you may see.
-You may generally change your PCP at any time if you want to see a plan Specialist that your current PCP can't refer you to.
-Earlier in this section, under "Changing your PCP?" we tell you how to change your PCP.
+You may generally change your PCP at any time if you want to see a plan specialist that your current PCP can't refer you to.
+Earlier in this Chapter, in Section 2.1, under "Changing your PCP?" we tell you how to change your PCP.
 If there are specific hospitals you want to use, you must first find out whether your PCP uses these hospitals.